bigdoods/ifc-tech.org/docs/contribute/page-templates.md

 ---
-redirect_from:
-- "/docs/templatedemos/"
-- "/docs/templatedemos.html"
 title: Using Page Templates
 ---

 <!--<html>
 <body>-->

-<p>These page templates are available for writers who would like to contribute new topics to the Kubernetes docs:</p>
+<p>These page templates are available for writers who would like to contribute new topics to the IFC docs:</p>

 <ul>
     <li><a href="#task_template">Task</a></li>